Table of Contents

 10. Change Your Energy

 Lack of motivational energy can be caused by monotony and boredom.
 And those two emotional states are pretty common in the workplace.
 Because whether you work in the office or work from home the chances that you sit in the same exact place, in the same position doing the same thing for several hours is pretty high.
-This mix can easily cause painful boredom and lack of motivation.
+This mix can easily cause painful boredom and a lack of motivation.

 There’s a tendency to think that taking frequent work breaks ruins workflow and triggers procrastination.
 When in fact, the opposite is true.
-Several studies have shown that taking regular breaks at work is a powerful strategy for increasing self-motivation, boosting productivity levels and accelerating your results.
+Several studies have shown that taking regular breaks at work is a powerful strategy for increasing self-motivation, boosting productivity levels, and accelerating your results.
 So don’t be afraid of taking frequent breathers.
 Remember that effective breaks increase productivity and effectiveness!

 11. Focus On Reward

 When was the last time you rewarded yourself for a job well done?
 Do you really acknowledge your accomplishments?
 If your answer is no, it’s time to change that!